The Colonial Ethnological Collections in the Roemer- und Pelizaeus-Museum Hildesheim

 In 2017/18, acquisitions of objects not only from the German colonies but also from those of other colonial powers were already the subject of a predecessor project at the RPM.
 The focus of that project, which was funded by the Niedersächsische Sparkassenstiftung and the Sparkasse Hildesheim Goslar Peine, was on objects received from the Royal Museum of Ethnography Berlin.
 The regional focus of the current PAESE subproject is on collections from Oceania (Museum Godeffroy, Hamburg), Africa (Namibia), and Indonesia/the Dutch East Indies (Muhlert collection).
 However, the collectors’ networks are a focus of research as well.
-This is why other important collections, some of which were compiled by natives of Hildesheim (e. g., the Stelling collection from Sulawesi), are also the subject of study, because their acquisition was owed to the international connections of Hermann Roemer and Gottfried Louis Dyes.
+This is why other important collections, some of which were compiled by natives of Hildesheim (e. g., the Stelling collection from Sulawesi), are also the subject of study, because their acquisition was owed to the international connections not only of Hermann Roemer but also of Achilles Andreae and Rudolf Hauthal who succeeded him as directors.
 The Hildesheim City Archive is likely to yield information on the history of these collections.

 As early as in 1844 when the Hildesheim museum was born, non-European material culture was explicitly included in the multi-disciplinary exhibits to be presented at the “World Museum” envisioned by its founders.
 From the very beginning there were efforts to acquire ethnographic objects and collections.
 It is not surprising, then, that the museum’s ethnographic collections are a mirror of the colonisation of the non-European world.
 The holdings from Oceania and Africa increased significantly at the Hildesheim museum between 1871 and 1918.
 However, there is no evidence that the museum’s post-1884 strategy of collecting had a specific focus on objects from the German colonies.